-One of the key aspects of Disciplined Agile Delivery (DAD), the portion of the Disciplined Agile (DA) framework that focuses on delivery, is that it promotes a risk-value lifecycle.
+One of the key aspects of Disciplined Agile Delivery (DAD), the portion of the Disciplined Agile (DA) toolkit that focuses on delivery, is that it promotes a risk-value lifecycle.
 In this article we overview the standard Scrum/agile “value-driven lifecycle”, explore its advantages and disadvantages, and then show how to easily extend this strategy to a risk-value lifecycle.

 Several agile methods, in particular Scrum, promote what is called a value-driven lifecycle – the basic idea is that you prioritize the work by business value and do the most valuable work first.
 There are several clear advantages to this approach, including the fact that you’re always working on the most valuable functionality and therefore providing the best return on investment (ROI) possible to your stakeholders.
 By building your solution incrementally, and by allowing your stakeholders to evolve their requirements, your team enables your stakeholders to maximize the value they get for their investment by allowing them to pay for only the most valuable functionality that they want.
 Furthermore, allowing your stakeholders to evolve their requirements increases the chance that you will build what they want.
 The value-driven lifecycle approach is clearly a good idea, but there are even better ways of working.